SunsetWan/translationArchive/Episode 6.md

 <v John Sundell>All right, this has been a really interesting discussion about what do you say?
 Should we round off with just the some very quick final closing statements around how we feel about SwiftUI going forward.
 So why don't you kick us off?
 Paul

 00:29:57.270 --> 00:30:52.925
 <v Paul Hudson>I am extraordinarily exciting about SwiftUI.
-I think they're coming across in my writing and _wear tweet on Dhe. _The fact that I'm speaking about next week at my event, I'm loving it.
+I think they're coming across in my writing and _[unclear]wear tweet on Dhe.
+The fact that I'm speaking about next week at my event, I'm loving it.
 They've done a wonderful job.
 I am really appreciative to the team with work done.
 And I hope that comes across my writing that I am genuinely excited about this new direction from Apple having a lot of new things to play.
 That's always fun.
 I do enjoy that feeling of being new and sparkly and fresh and exciting and discovery.
 It's like charting the oceans here a long time ago.
 But this is this is like This is round one.
-This is the first version of this witness's gets so much better as the teams are lying as _sweating spiritually _closer as the other frameworks weigh in with an award Web kit.
+This is the first version of this witness's gets so much better as the teams are lying as sweating spiritually _closer as the other frameworks weigh in with an award Web kit.
 Look with a really great with SwiftUI what MacKit It looked like that everything would come together.
 This is the very first version.
-I'm already very, very impressed. _I'm really reporting Lady Next cool._
+I'm already very, very impressed.I'm really reporting Lady Next cool._

 00:30:52.965 --> 00:31:04.195
 <v Kateryna Gridina>I wanted to add that I'm really looking forward for more control over view, positioning about animation, that we can apply for views about